vapor-ware/synse/tutorial/monitoring.md

 [api docs][synse-server-api-docs].

 # Exploring your Infrastructure with GraphQL

+> **Note:** Synse GraphQL is deprecated - this section will be replaced once an alternative
+> data export method is configured.

 Writing scripts or running lots of CURL commands gets old quickly.
 GraphQL provides a simple interface for querying your infrastructure, exploring what's there and getting